mar1n3r0/go-app-orbit-db-demo/README.md

 It would make sense for IPFS to include orbit-db implementation as a user data store and expose it via the http client.

-WASI could be an alternative although not as good as direct IPFS integration since it requires additional runtime outside of the browser and adds an additional layer to host and deal with.
+WASI could be an alternative although not as good as direct IPFS integration since it requires additional runtime outside of the browser and adds an additional layer to host and deal with(moving us away from the fullstack browser apps idea).